perfsonar/ansible-role-installer/README.md

 Some tags are used in the role, they are meant to run only or skip part of the process.
 The following tags are existing:

-  - `ps::install` : only install perfSONAR packages and their dependencies
+  - `ps::install`: only install perfSONAR packages and their dependencies
+  - 'ps::running': only make sure perfSONAR services are up and running
+  - 'ps::config': only run tasks that configure perfSONAR and its services
+  - 'ps::monitor': only run tasks that monitor perfSONAR
+  - 'ps::pwa_users': only run tasks that configure PWA users

+Those tags are also used in the other perfSONAR related roles.

 Dependencies
 ------------